htsmto/OmicsBridge/docs/Clinical_data.md

     - Entering gene names line by line
 2. Select the calculation method:
     - GSVA (Gene Set Variation Analysis) or ssGSEA (single-sample Gene Set Enrichment Analysis) is available.
-    - What is GSVA and ssGSEA?

-        GSVA (Gene Set Variation Analysis) calculates an enrichment score for each gene set by transforming gene expression data into a pathway activity score across samples.
-It uses kernel-based density estimation to assess the relative enrichment of a gene set, comparing it to the overall expression distribution in the dataset.

-        ssGSEA (single-sample Gene Set Enrichment Analysis), on the other hand, ranks genes within each sample and calculates an enrichment score based on the ranked positions of genes in a gene set.
-It evaluates how consistently genes of a set are positioned at the top or bottom of the ranked gene list for each individual sample.

-        In summary, GSVA works across samples to estimate pathway activity, while ssGSEA focuses on ranking genes within each sample to calculate enrichment scores.
 3. Click the start button.
 This generates a result table with scores for each sample.
 4. Three plots are generated:
     - **Survival analysis plot** tab: